DesiredDreams/DesiredDreams/README.md

 ✧Mostly offtab when friends arent online so w2i plslsls ✧

-✧ Dnc any of my cosplays or ocs pls ill confort u abt it either way if i see it , light inspo is allowed until asked if ur my friend ill prob often ofer 2 gift u my cosplays or let u take inspo of em depends how close we are ✧
+✧ Dnc any of my cosplays or ocs pls ill confort u abt it either way if i see it , light inspo is allowed until asked if ur my friend ill prob often offer 2 gift u my cosplays or let u take inspo of em depends how close we are ✧

 ✧around the age 16 to 19 heh no spoils of actual age..✧